Article

 • Collect feedback from team members, stakeholders, and customers

-• Evaluate if the approach has improved efficiency and flow of value delivery or minimized waste
+• Evaluate if the approach has improved efficiency and delivery flow, or minimized waste

 • Assess the impact on project timelines, productivity, and the quality of deliverables

 Regularly review and adapt your agile approach to ensure continuous improvement and successful project outcomes.
-If an approach isn't meeting your team's needs, you can always try another framework or mix and match aspects of multiple frameworks into a cohesive, tailored approach.
+If an approach isn't meeting your team's needs, you can always try another framework or mix and match aspects of multiple frameworks.

-At ICAgile, we believe that agility is achieved through people, not processes and that agile implementation is not “one-size-fits-all.”
+At ICAgile, we believe that agile is not “one-size-fits-all.”
 Each team and organization deserves to find agile ways of working that meet their unique context and industry.
 To learn more about a variety of agile frameworks and methodologies, check out our Business Agility Foundations certification course.

 Elevate Your Learning